opensource-emr/hospital-management-emr/README.md

 Need help?
 ==============

-Please read our document, If you don't find answer in document.
-Please <a href="https://opensource-emr.github.io/hospital-management-emr/#contact" target="_blank">Contact Us</a>
+If you have any issues please sen us mail at shiv_koirala@yahoo.com  more than happy to help you in understanding and installing.

 Installation & Setup
 ======================